-File Description Documents

-Upload relevant supporting document No File Uploaded
+File Description Documents Upload relevant supporting document View File

 1.3.2 - Number of value-added courses for imparting transferable and life skills offered during the year

-2

 File Description Documents

-Upload the data template
+Upload the data template View File

 Upload relevant supporting document No File Uploaded

 1.3.3 - Total number of students enrolled in the courses under 1.3.2 above

-1.3.3.1 - Number of students enrolled in value-added courses impar ting transferabl e and life skills offered during the year
+1.3.3.1 - Number of students enrolled in value-added courses imparting transferable and life skills offered during the year

-60

 File Description Documents

 Upload the data template View File

 Upload relevant supporting document No File Uploaded

-1.3.4 - Number of students undertaking field projects / research pro ojects / internsh ips during the y year
+1.3.4 - Number of students undertaking field projects / research projects / internships during the year

-115

 File Description Documents

-Upload the data template View File
+Upload the data template e data template View File

 Upload relevant supporting document No File Uploaded

 1.4 - Feedback System

 1.4.1 - Structured feedback for design and review of syllabus - semester wise / is received from Students Teachers Employers Alumni • Any 2 of the above

 File Description Documents

 Upload relevant supporting document No File Uploaded

-1.4.2 - Feedback processes of the institution may be classified as follows • Feedback taken collected, a nalysed and action has been
+1.4.2 - Feedback processes of the institution may be classified as follows • Feedback collected, analysed and action has been taken nalysed and action has been

 File Description Documents

 Upload relevant supporting document View File

 TEACHING-LEARNING AND EVALUATION

 2.1 - Student Enrollment and Profile

 2.1.1 - Demand Ratio

 2.1.1.1 - Number of seats available during the year

+1317

+File Description File Description Documents

+Upload the data template View File View File

+Upload relevant supporting document No File Uploaded No File Uploaded

+2.1.2 - Total number of seats filled against reserved categories (SC, ST, OBC, Divyangjan, etc.) as per applicable reservation policy during the year (Excluding Supernumerary Seats)

+2.1.2.1 - Number of actual students admitted from the reserved categories during the year

+447

-1467 File Description Documents Upload the data template View File Upload relevant supporting document No File Uploaded 2.1.2 - Total number of seats filled against reserved categories (SC, ST, OBC, Divyangjan, etc.) as per applicable reservation policy during the year (Excluding Supernumerary Seats) 2.1.2.1 - Number of actual students admitted from the reserved cate egories during the year 430 File Description Documents Upload the data template View File Upload relevant supporting document No File Uploaded 2.2 - Catering to Student Diversity 2.2.1 - The institution assesses the learning levels of the studentsand or ganises special Programmes for advanced learners and slow learners Each and every programme at Indian Institute of Science have two types of courses: Core and Elective.
+File Description Documents

+Upload relevant supporting document No File Uploaded 2.2 - Catering to Student Diversity 2.2.1 - The institution assesses the learning levels of the studentsand organises special Programmes for advanced learners and slow learners Each and every programme at Indian Institute of Science has two types of courses: Core and Elective.
 While Core courses are mandatory for the specific programmes, elective courses are designed for different learning levels of the students.
 There are 200 level, 300 level, and 400 level courses in the order of increasing complexity and rigour from simple to advanced learners.
 Each course will have credits like 2,3,4, etc. Every course has strict evaluation comprising of assignments, seminars, and projects.
-The department curriculum committees monitor the performance of every student in the department and suggest reduced course loads for the slower learners.
-This way, the Indian Institute of Science organises programmes for slow as well as advanced learners.
-File Description Documents Upload relevant supporting document No File Uploaded Link For Additional Information Nil 2.2.2 - Student - Full time teacher ratio during the year Number of Students Number of Teachers
+The department curriculum committees monitor the performance ofevery student in the department and suggest reduced course loads forthe slower learners.
+This way Indian Institute of science organises programmes for slow as well as advanced learners.
+File Description Documents Upload relevant supporting document No File Uploaded Link For Additional Information Nil 2.2.2 - Student - Full time teacher ratio during the year Number of Students Number of Teachers hers 4559 476 File Description Documents Upload relevant supporting document No File Uploaded 2.3 - Teaching- Learning Process 2.3.1 - Student centric methods, such as experiential learning, participative learning and problem-solving methodologies are used for enhancing learning experiences At Indian Institute of Science, courses are designed in such a way that the students experience and obtain deeper insights into the subject knowledge.
+Different methods such as tutorials, assignments (problem solving), seminars (experiential) and group discussions (participative) are used in the courses.
+File Description Documents